Education in the Vedic Society

 Contrasts to Industrial Education

 The modern education system appeared at the dawn of the industrial revolution to displace people from sparsely populated villages to overcrowded cities, from self-reliance to servitude of a bureaucracy, from the life-long pursuit of enlightenment to a 20-year pursuit of standardized classroom degrees, and from honest work to the exploitation of people and nature.
-Since the industrial system always works to benefit a few elites, and against nature and humanity’s innate needs, therefore, the society following it always inches toward toward self-destruction.
+Since the industrial system always works to benefit a few elites, and against nature and humanity’s innate needs, therefore, the society following it gets frustrated with their education system.

 To the extent that we continue to live in an industrial society, it is important to distinguish the Vedic system from it and critique the flaws of modern thinking.
 We also have to selectively compete against modern thinking in some areas.
 These are all accepted parts of the alternative intellectual system.
 It means neither an obsession with modernity nor an oblivion of it.